MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ```

 ## DESCRIPTION
-After you create a compliance search using the New-ComplianceSearch cmdlet and run it using the Start-ComplianceSearch cmdlet, you assign a search action to the search using the New-ComplianceSearchAction cmdlet.
+After you create a content search using the New-ComplianceSearch cmdlet and run it using the Start-ComplianceSearch cmdlet, you assign a search action to the search using the New-ComplianceSearchAction cmdlet.

 In on-premises Exchange, this cmdlet is available in the Mailbox Search role.
 By default, this role is assigned only to the Discovery Management role group, and not to the Organization Management role group.